IchalAlwiros/IchalAlwiros/README.md

 <br><br>
 Hello Everyone 👋, My name is Ichal and my nickname is Alwi.
 I'm SoftWare Engineering Student👨‍💻 I’m interested in Dart/Flutter.
-Presently, I'm developing Softwares & apps with Flutter.
+Currently, I'm learning Software & apps with Flutter.
-You can follow me on the socials, below 👇.
+My hobby is graphic design and learning new things about technology and You can follow me on the socials, below 👇.

 <br><br>